Away goals rule: Explanation

 In this example, the aggregate score is 1–1 after 90 minutes in the second leg and neither team has scored an away goal, the match goes into extra time.
 After extra time, the scores remain level 2–2 on aggregate, and Team A has now scored an away goal.
-However, unlike in example C, the away goals rule does not apply in extra time, and the match will progress to a penalty shootout.
+However, unlike in example 3, the competition rules don't count the away goals in extra time, and the match will progress to a penalty shootout.